actions/runner/docs/checks/sslcert.md

 ### Download SSL certificate chain

-Depends on how your SSL server certificate get configured, you might need to download the whole certificate chain from a machine that has trusted the SSL certificate's CA.
+Depends on how your SSL server certificate gets configured, you might need to download the whole certificate chain from a machine that has trusted the SSL certificate's CA.

 - Approach 1: Download certificate chain using a browser (Chrome, Firefox, IT), you can google for more example, [here is what I found](https://medium.com/@menakajain/export-download-ssl-certificate-from-server-site-url-bcfc41ea46a2)